-Artificial intelligence is part of a technological development that will heavily impact humans in the very near future.
+Artificial intelligence (AI) is part of a technological development that will heavily impact humans in the very near future.
 This development is labelled as the Fourth Industrial Revolution, a combination of AI, Internet of Things, blockchain, 3D printing and other enabling technologies will in a short space of time revolutionise the human experience.
-The adaption of this revolution could be extremely beneficial for Africa.
+The adaption of Th AI revolution could be extremely beneficial for Africa and its place in the world.
 Unfortunately, there are some worrying realities that must urgently be addressed to avoid Africa falling behind, which this Grey Dynamics article seeks to explore.

 However, there is hope.
 A growing community of African innovators and projects are bringing a Pan-African consensus to help realise this goal.
 A failure to do so will likely result in a ‘digital divide’ compared to other continents.
 The Government Artificial Readiness Index 2019 places Africa as one of the least ready regions, but, a recent surge of AI labs and research labs can change this.
 On the other hand, there are fears of loss of jobs and ethical framework for the Fourth Revolution.
 If the transformation is not correctly managed, this paints a worrying picture with dangerous implications for Africa.

 Despite limitations, Africa is a connected continent that has the capacity to create algorithms and facilitate the integration of AI.
 IBM research offices in Kenya and South Africa are creating opportunities for machine learning to access the African market.
 An AI lab in Ghana is working with Tanzanian farmers to develop a machine learning tool to diagnose early signs of crop disease, which works on phones and can revolutionise agriculture.